NikitaMishin/JavaCloneD/README.md

 ## Requirements
 For launch **JavaCloneD** you need to install docker and have browser.
+Note you need to build jar file from semiLocalLCS repo and place in JavaCloneD repo as runner.jar

 ## Launch
 1) <code> git clone https://github.com/NikitaMishin/JavaCloneD </code>